 Previously he was an interactive producer at The News & Observer in Raleigh, N.C., the Director of Photography at The Herald-Sun in Durham, N.C., and worked for MSNBC.com as a multimedia producer in Redmond, Wash.

-His multimedia reports have garnered national and international recognition including the Online Journalism Award for Creative Use of the Medium from the Online News Association and two Digital Edge awards from the NAA.
+His multimedia reports have garnered national and international recognition including an Online Journalism Award from the Online News Association, and two Digital Edge awards from the NAA, and multiple awards from NPPA and POYi.
 His work has also received a Gold medal in the Society for News Design's Interactive Design competition.

 For his development of Soundslides, he was awarded the 2007 J. Winton Lemen Award from the National Press Photographers Association.

-He started as a photojournalist at The Herald-Sun after attending the University of North Carolina at Wilmington and Randolph Community College.
-He was North Carolina Photographer of the Year in 1996.
+He started as a photojournalist at The Herald-Sun, and was North Carolina Photographer of the Year in 1996.